 I ended up writing to the GP of someone I shared an office with early in my career, to report an eating disorder, suicidal ideation and risky behaviour.
-I felt like there was little else I could do after a supervisor said it wasn’t their problem, because I felt like it was unfair to burden me with the information without allowing me to act on it.
-I was very clear with the person involved that this was what I was going to do if they continued to confide this type of information, and they had written down the contact details of their GP for me during the conversation.
-They went on to get appropriate therapy.
+I felt like there was little else I could do after a supervisor said it wasn’t their problem, because their actions were placing other people at risk.
+I wanted to be supportive, but at the same time I felt like it was unfair to burden me with the information without allowing me to act on it.
+I was very clear with the person involved that this was what I was going to do if they continued to confide this type of information, and they chose to write down the contact details of their GP knowing that I would share this information.
+Thankfully, they went on to get appropriate therapy.

 When I first met my husband it was evident he was dyslexic.
 I did some informal assessments so that I was sure my hunch was correct and then pushed him to get formally assessed at university.
 This confirmed the diagnosis and enabled him to get concessions made about his spelling and handwriting in exams, and I learnt to help by proof-reading his course work.
 I felt like the assessment needed to be independent to have any authority, and that I could not take on this dual role.

-A decade later, I started at a new post and started to become friends with the IT guy who covered CAMHS.
-It was clear he had a specific deficit with his memory that had never been assessed, and I owned the WAIS and WMS that were current at the time.
+A decade later, I started at a new post and started talking to the IT guy who covered CAMHS, who was concerned about his memory.
+It was clear he had a specific deficit that had never been assessed, and I owned the WAIS and WMS that were current at the time.
 With the consent of the directorate manager and my supervisor, I did a full psychometric assessment.
 We have gone on to be lasting friends, and he credits me with helping him to understand that he is a bright guy with a specific deficit, rather than a guy of mediocre intellect who has done well for himself.
 However he has never wanted to use the assessment formally.

 More recently I spent 24 hours taking an acquaintance to A&E after they confided detailed suicide plans in the wake of a relationship breakdown.
-They asked me to be with them in the room and share some of their abuse history with the assessing clinician, but I had to be very clear to identify as someone from the personal network.
-I was not a professional to them, but I was also not somebody who could take responsibility for this person on discharge as I lived in a different part of the country.
+After a long time talking in the waiting room before they were seen, they asked me to be with them in the room and share some of their abuse history with the assessing clinician.
+I agreed, but I had to be very clear to identify as someone from the personal network.
+Whilst the assessing clinician was keen to make me part of the follow up plan, I had to set out clear boundaries and decline.
+I was not a professional to them, and I was not somebody who could take responsibility for this person on discharge as I lived in a different part of the country.

 Each of these has been a learning experience and shown the importance of differentiating the personal from the professional, but it is something I will continue to grapple with both personally and through supervising others.
-The third role of speaking to other people on the internet is one I will blog about at some future point, and brings with it a plethora of new and challenging ethical issues, not just the way that the informality of the medium makes roles blur more between personal and professional.
+The nature of our skills and knowledge mean that there will always be situations in which people want to use our professional expertise, even when we are not wearing that hat.
+Whether that is the GP that wants advice about a patient when you go in for advice about your own health, or the business coach that wants to talk about their concerns about their child, or the friend who is giving evidence to a child abuse enquiry.
+We need to find a way to be both compassionate and pragmatic about the capacity in which we can be involved, to keep ourselves and the individuals safe and ensure they get the right kind of support.
+The role of speaking to other people on the internet is one I will blog about at some future point, and brings with it a plethora of new and challenging ethical issues, not just the way that the informality of the medium makes roles blur more between personal and professional.